MDAnalysis/MDAKits/docs/source/about.rst

 It is also highly encouraged that the MDAKit also satisfies:

 #.
-Code is installable as a standard package
+The code is installable as a standard package
 #.
 Information on bug reporting, user discussions, and community guidelines is made available

 Registered MDAKits are then `listed here`_ with the intention of providing a centralised